Welcome to Schuetzen...where the safe word is "keep going"...

 ***NO BIB TRANSFERS OR REFUNDS***

 If the events hits capacity, a waitlist will be maintained and runners will be added to the event as spots become available in the order they joined the wait list.
 If you do not get signed up on time, please do not despair!
 Instead, register for the waitlist ASAP!
 In the past, almost every runner who's gotten on the waitlist in a timely manner has had a spot open for them by the time June rolls around.
-When a spot opens up, waitlisters will be notified via email of their selection and will have one week to either accept or decline the invitation.
+When a spot opens up, waitlisters will be notified via email of their selection and will have five (5) days to either accept or decline the invitation.
 Beginning Friday June 1st, that window of time shortens to 48 hours.
 When that time is up, the invitation will be passed to the next person on the wait list.

 If you are unable to participate after having registered, please let us know ASAP via e-mail (green 'Ask a Question?' box at the top right) or Facebook to defer your entry and to open up spots for those on the wait list.

 If you choose to defer your entry, you will receive a 100% rollover credit for the following year's race.
 Please note, the deferral is good for ONE year only.
 The deadline for the deferral option is Wednesday, May 15th, no exceptions!
 All deferrals will be notified of early registration opening up (late Jan/early Feb of the following year) via the email address used to register this year.
 Deferrals will have the week of early registration to redeem their rollover credit which will expire when general registration opens on Friday of that week.
 There will be no morning of registration.